keptn/lifecycle-toolkit/docs/content/en/docs/install/cert-manager.md

-The Keptn Lifecycle Toolkit includes a light-weight, customized cert-manager that is used for installation and to implement Webhooks.
+The Keptn Lifecycle Toolkit includes a light-weight, customized cert-manager that is used to register Webhooks to the [KubeAPI](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 Bundling the cert-manager simplifies the installation for new users and provides the functionality KLT needs without the overhead of other cert-managers.